Post Pandemic Change Drivers in E-Commerce

 2021 will see more competition than any year on record in e-commerce content creation and content marketing.
 From SMEs to major brands and retailers, everybody is pivoting focus to their online presence to meet the evolving needs of consumers.
 In this post, we’ll look at what today’s consumers need from your content, and how to utilize content creation and marketing as either an exercise in cost-savings or as a survival strategy in 2021.

-With the sudden and drastic shift in consumer behaviors and growing demand for e-commerce, 2021 is set to see a boom in content creation and content marketing.
-The “new normal” transformed the ability to shop online from non-essential to essential seemingly overnight.
+With the sudden and drastic shift in consumer behaviors and growing demand for eCommerce photography, post 2021 has seen a boom in digital product content creation and marketing.
+The “new normal” of the pandemic transformed the ability to shop online from non-essential to essential seemingly overnight, and the trend remains even after lockdowns eased the world over.

 This has forced SMEs, major brands, and even brick-and-mortar retailers to reassess their online presence, and how they engage today’s consumers.
 For larger businesses with enough cash flow, this doesn’t pose as much of a threat as it does to SMEs.